High and Low Bishopside: History

 The name "Bishopside" means 'Bishop's hill-side'.
 The name is first recorded in 1459, and derives from its status in the manor or liberty of Ripon held by the Archbishop of York.
 The link with the archbishop dates back before the Norman Conquest, and in the 12th century Wilsill was the principal settlement of what became Bishopside.
 High and Low Bishopside was a township in the parish of Ripon, but in 1866 High and Low Bishopside became a civil parish in its own right.
 On 1 April 1937 351 acres was transferred from Sawley to High and Low Bishopside.

 Governance

 The parish is represented by the Pateley Bridge Town Council, comprising eleven councillors elected for a four-year term.
 The council was formed in 1894 as the High and Low Bishopside Parish Council, and in 1986 elected to change its name.
 A town mayor is elected annually by the councillors.

 The parish was historically part of the West Riding of Yorkshire, but in 1974 was transferred to the new county of North Yorkshire.
-Until April 2023 the parish is part of the Borough of Harrogate and falls within the Harrogate Borough Council ward of Pateley Bridge and Nidderdale Moors.
+From 1974 to 2023 the parish was part of the non-metropolitan district of Harrogate and fell within the Harrogate Borough Council ward of Pateley Bridge and Nidderdale Moors.
+The parish now falls within the North Yorkshire Council electoral division of Pateley Bridge and Nidderdale.